Vehicle registration plates of Iraq: 2001-2008

-2008-
+2008-2024

-The new license plate format was adopted on 2008.
-The license plate is rectangular in shape and made of aluminum, with a dimension of 335x155 mm.
-On the left side, the word "Iraq" appears in English, written vertically.
-There is a horizontal line that divides the license plate into two sections.
-In the narrower bottom section, the name of the Province is written, plus the classification of the license plate in Arabic.
-In the top, the registration code is written, large font in Arabic, and underneath it, smaller font in Latin.
-The license plate now consists of a letter, and a 5-digit numbers.
+This license plate format was adopted on 2008.
+The license plate was rectangular in shape and made of aluminum, with a dimension of 335x155 mm.
+On the left side, the word "Iraq" appeared in English, written vertically.
+There was a horizontal line that divided the license plate into two sections.
+In the narrower bottom section, the name of the Province was written, plus the classification of the license plate in Arabic.
+In the top, the registration code was written, large font in Arabic, and underneath it, smaller font in Latin.
+The license plate consisted of a letter, and a 5-digit number.